-The proposed project meets the San Leandro Zoning Code requirement for Inclusionary Housing by designating three of the units (or 15% of the 20 total units) to be marketed and made available as affordable.
+The proposed project meets the San Leandro Zoning Code requirement for Inclusionary Housing by designating three of the units to be marketed and made available as affordable.
 The applicant proposes to designate two units (Building A Lot 7 and Building C Lot 17) as for-sale to Moderate Income Households, and one unit (Building D Lot 20) as for-sale to Low Income Households.
 None of the units are clustered in any one building.